Table of contents

 Release Call… (Rule 1.1)

 The Release Call is an additional premium that the Member may elect to pay when an entry is terminated or ceases.
-Payment of the Release Call will release the Member from any and all liability to pay Last Instalments and Supplementary Calls for the entry.
+Payment of the Release Call will release the Member from any and all liability to pay Supplementary Calls for the entry.
 However, by electing to pay such a Release Call, the Member also gives up his right to receive any share of distributed surpluses.13

 Ship… (Rule 1.1)